Find legal help

 A lawyer can represent you if you're making a refugee claim, if you have a refugee hearing, or if you want to file an appeal at the Refugee Appeal Division (RAD).
 If you get a negative decision on your refugee claim or RAD appeal, a lawyer is the only professional that can represent you on an application for judicial review at Federal Court.

 The Law Society of Ontario has a directory of all lawyers that are licensed to practice law in Ontario.
 You can search the directory by name, address or postal code, language, or the type of law that they practice.
+It also has information about whether the lawyer is facing a discipline process.

 The government has useful tips for choosing a refugee lawyer.